 There are several reasons why your home Wi-Fi might not be delivering the best signal to your Chromecast or Amazon Fire streaming device.
 It could be that your wireless network is over-encumbered by the number of devices connected, or it could be related to the distance between the wireless router and the streaming dongle.
 The walls of your home can also interfere with the signal.
 No matter what's causing the problem, a wired connection is the easiest solution because it eliminates interference and puts your streaming device at the head of the queue for net access.

 Thus, the Cable Matters Ethernet adapter stands above the crowd out of a mass of adequate adapters with the same transfer speeds.
 This model gives you up to 480Mbps download speed.
-Assuming your internet can reach that number, that'll be plenty fast for streaming 4K video on your Chromecast or Fire TV Stick.
+Assuming your internet speed can reach that number, that'll be plenty fast for streaming 4K video on your Chromecast or Fire TV Stick.
 The best part is, Cable Matters offers two variants of the same ethernet adapter.
 One is for micro-USB and the other is for USB-C streaming devices.

 Get the latest news from Android Central, your trusted companion in the world of Android